 Data resources that have a geographic context, location, or coverage can be identified in one of two ways - by their approximate geographic extent or by an address in the context of a specific addressing system.
-The international standard for describing geographic information (metadata), known as ISO 191155, specifies an "Extent" to hold these geographic properties of an information resource.
-Extent allows one to describe a bounding area (polygon), a geographic bounding box (rectangle in latitude and longitude that encloses a resource of interest), or a geographic identifier such as a geographic name or place code for an information resource.
+The international standard for describing geographic information (metadata), known as ISO 1911527, specifies an "Extent" to hold these geographic properties of an information resource.
+Extent allows one to describe a bounding area (polygon), a geographic bounding box (rectangle in latitude and longitude that encloses a resource of interest), a bounding volume (adding the third dimension of elevation or time, or a third and fourth dimension of elevation and time), or a geographic identifier such as a geographic name or place code for an information resource.
 Geographic identifiers can be used to categorize data spatially in the context of a published list of place name codes, and in some cases can even be used to navigate place name hierarchies.
-The location on the Earth surface in an of itself provides context, especially when associated with or related to a business terms like "area of interest."
+The location on and with respect to the Earth's surface in and of itself provides context, especially when associated with or related to a business terms such as "area of interest."

-The second main style of geographic or locational property is that of address.
+The second main style of geographic or locational identification is that of address.
 Although there may be many specialized uses for address (census, emergency response, routing, delivery, defining relative location or proximity) standardized constituent elements of a street address can support multiple use cases.
 ISO 19115, and its serialization in XML (ISO 19139), describe a contact address for geographic metadata that embodies these fundamental elements.
-A draft National Address Content Standard is under review and reconciliation by the FGDC and its partner organization, the Urban and Regional Information Systems Association (URISA) to develop a multi-purpose address solution for use nationwide.
+The FGDC and its partner organization, the Urban and Regional Information Systems Association (URISA), are working to develop a multi-purpose address solution, the Address Content Standard, for use nationwide.